-SARs Granted in 2020
+SARs Granted in 2021

-The SARs granted to the named executive officers in 2020 vest in three equal annual installments, the first of which vested on March 31, 2021.
-The second and third installments of those grants will vest on March 31, 2022 and March 31, 2023, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
-Because Mr. Nordholm and Mr. Covington have already satisfied the retirement provisions of the award agreements for the 2020 grants of SARs, they will vest in the remaining SARs as scheduled in 2022 and 2023 even if they are no longer employed by Farmer Mac on the vesting dates (unless Mr. Nordholm's employment is terminated for cause or Mr. Covington violates the terms of his separation agreement).
+The SARs granted to the named executive officers in 2021 vest in three equal annual installments, the first of which vested on March 31, 2022.
+The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
+Because Mr. Nordholm and Mr. Mullery have already satisfied the retirement provisions of the award agreements for the 2021 grants of SARs, they will vest in the remaining SARs as scheduled in 2023 and 2024 even if they are no longer employed by Farmer Mac on the vesting dates unless either's employment is terminated for cause.

-2021 Equity Grants
+2022 Equity Grants

-In March 2021, the Compensation Committee granted time-based RSUs, performance-based RSUs, and SARs to all the named executive officers other than Mr. Covington at the first Committee meeting after the filing of Farmer Mac's Annual Report on Form 10-K for fiscal year 2020.
-The Compensation Committee set 2021 equity awards in the same manner as it did in 2020 and in accordance with Farmer Mac's total compensation philosophy described above.
-These 2021 equity awards are described in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 8, 2021.
+In March 2022, the Compensation Committee granted time-based RSUs, performance-based RSUs, and SARs to each of the named executive officers at the first Committee meeting after the filing of Farmer Mac's Annual Report on Form 10-K for fiscal year 2021.
+The Compensation Committee set 2022 equity awards in the same manner as it did in 2021 and in accordance with Farmer Mac's total compensation philosophy described above.
+These 2022 equity awards are described in Farmer Mac's Current Report on Form 8-K filed with the SEC on March 15, 2022.

 Retirement Plans.
-During 2020, Farmer Mac provided retirement benefits for all employees through a 401(k) plan that contains an employer-funded defined contribution element.
-Farmer Mac annually contributes 13.2% of each employee's base compensation up to the Social Security wage base (\$137,700 in 2020) and 18.9% of each employee's base compensation above the Social Security wage base, up to the compensation limit set by the Internal Revenue Service (\$285,000 in 2020).
-Based on these contribution formulas and applicable limits, Farmer Mac contributed \$46,016 for 2020 to the 401(k) accounts of each of the named executive officers other than Mr. Covington, who resigned in February 2020.
+During 2021, Farmer Mac provided retirement benefits for all employees through a 401(k) plan that contains an employer-funded defined contribution element.
+Farmer Mac annually contributes 13.2% of each employee's base compensation up to the Social Security wage base (\$142,800 in 2021) and 18.9% of each employee's base compensation above the Social Security wage base, up to the compensation limit set by the Internal Revenue Service (\$290,000 in 2021).
+Based on these contribution formulas and applicable limits, Farmer Mac contributed \$46,670 for 2021 to the 401(k) accounts of each of the named executive officers.
 Farmer Mac's 401(k) plan also permits employees to make their own retirement contributions, subject to applicable limits set by the Internal Revenue Service.

-Starting in May 2017, Farmer Mac began to offer a nonqualified deferred compensation plan to designated executive officers.
-The plan is designed to restore employer retirement contributions for participants to the levels they would have otherwise been eligible to receive in employer contributions under the 401(k) plan absent the limits imposed by the Internal Revenue Code ("Code") on the amount of compensation that can be considered under a qualified retirement plan.
+Farmer Mac has offered a nongualified deferred compensation plan to executive officers with a title of Executive Vice President or higher since May 2017.
+The plan is designed to restore employer retirement contributions for participants to the levels they would have otherwise been eligible to receive in employer contributions under the 401(k) plan absent the limits imposed by the Internal Revenue Code ("Code") on the amount of compensation that can be considered under a gualified retirement plan.
 Under this nonqualified deferred compensation plan, Farmer Mac credits the account of each participant with an amount equal to 18.9% of the difference between (i) the annual compensation limit under 401(a)(17) of the Code, described above, and (ii) the participant's annual base salary.
 In calculating employer credits, a participant's annual base salary is capped at \$700,000 for Farmer Mac's President and Chief Executive Officer and \$500,000 for all other participants.
-For 2020, Farmer Mac credited the accounts of Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery in the amounts of \$40,635, \$78,435, \$23,625 and \$28,350, respectively.
-Farmer Mac did not credit any amount under the nonqualified deferred compensation plan for Mr. Covington in 2020 as a result of his resignation in February 2020.
-Mr. Covington forfeited the amounts credited to his account for 2017, 2018, and 2019 (and any related investment earnings) because he was not vested in those amounts at the time of his resignation.
-The Compensation Committee has determined that Farmer Mac's nonqualified deferred compensation plan will be made available to executive officers with a title of Executive Vice President or higher.
+For 2021, Farmer Mac credited the accounts of Ms. Ramesh and Messrs.
+Nordholm, Carpenter, and Mullery in the amounts of \$39,690, \$77,490, \$25,515 and \$30,240, respectively.
+Farmer Mac did not credit any amount under the nonqualified deferred compensation plan for Mr. Crady in 2021 because, as a Senior Vice President, he does not participate in that plan.
 See "Executive Compensation Governance-Executive Compensation-Nonqualified Deferred Compensation Table" for more information about Farmer Mac's nonqualified deferred compensation plan.